 The list of highlights below are my “must-do’s”, but fair warning, it’s a lot to do in a weekend.
 When planning your first trip to NYC (or anywhere), make sure to prioritize your plans so you’re not overwhelmed with an endless list of things to do.

-I don’t care if you’re in NYC for a weekend, two weeks, or just one night, make time to squeeze in a Broadway show.
+I don’t care if you’re in NYC for a weekend, two weeks, or just one night, make time to squeeze in a Broadway show if it’s your first time in New York City.
 The shows in New York City are the best of the best and there’s something for everyone.
 In 2011, I attended The Lion King and in December we saw Aladdin.
 A little Disney obsessed?
 Yes.
 But Hamilton, Waitress, Dear Evan Hansen, The Book of Mormon, and so many more are still on my list.
 I could take a whole weekend just hopping from one Broadway show to the next.

 - But tickets online in advance, or find deeply discounted tickets on the day of the show at TKTS (under the red steps of Times Square).
 Not every Broadway hit is on sale here, but it’s a great, affordable option.